imahumanbeing-irl/dwm/README.md

 ## recommendations
 - install my fork of st too for this to look better
 - dont be a complete linux noob
+- install artix linux

 ## installation

-NOTE: this assumes you dont a have a display manager, if you do, uninstall that bloat
+NOTE: this assumes you dont a have a display manager and that you are using an arch derivative or arch itself

 ```
 sudo pacman -S feh